Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-1.md

 ## Markup

-So Origami components can be used with any backend language or framework users of Origami components copy and paste HTML from the readme `README.md` or demos in the [Origami registry](https://registry.origami.ft.com/components/) (although templates may be provided in some cases [according to the markup section of the component specification](/spec/v1/markup/#templates)).
+Origami components are not built to work with any particular framework in mind.
+This is because product developers may choose to use any technology stack to build their application, and it’s important that they not be forced to choose a particular one in order to use Origami components.
+With that in mind Origami components are not written in a templating language or a framework but in plain <abbr title="Hyper Text Markup Language">HTML</abbr> and users of Origami components copy and paste the HTML from the readme `README.md` or demos in the [Origami registry](https://registry.origami.ft.com/components/).
 To update the markup in our component demos see the `demos` directory.

 The templates for demos are written in [mustache](https://mustache.github.io/), and demos may include their own styles ([Sass](https://sass-lang.com/)) and JavaScript which is not part of the component itself.
 Note that demo code is not used by projects which depend on the component.